labramusic/InventorySystem/InventorySystem_README.txt

 -I - open/close inventory screen
 -E - open/close equipment screen
 -C - open/close attributes screen
--K - switch collision used
+-K - switch collision checking method used
--space - spawn random item near current player position -left mouse button - places an item currently in the air in an unoccupied inventory slot, swaps with an existing inventory item or places the item stack on the ground
+-space - spawn random item near current player position -left mouse button - places an item currently in the air in an unoccupied inventory slot, swaps with an existing inventory item or places the item stack on the ground, focuses camera on clicked item on ground
--right mouse button - interacts with an item on the ground (if spatial collision is selected), equips/dequips an equippable item to its corresponding slot
+-right mouse button - interacts with an item on the ground (if spatial or other input collision is selected), equips/dequips an equippable item to its corresponding slot, opens split stack screen for stackable inventory items
 -middle mouse button - consumes a consumable item when over its inventory slot

+Touch controls:
+-single tap - display tooltip for tapped item, focus item on ground -double tap - use consumable from inventory or equip/unequip equippable item -tap and hold - select item from slot and drag while touching screen -release - slot item if finger over slot, place on ground if over environment, otherwise return to original slot -pinch screen - zoom camera in/out

 Scripts by subtask point:

-#1 - Player movement
+#1 - Update player camera
-PlayerController - controls player movement and sprite animations CameraController - controls the 2D camera
+CameraController - controls the 2D camera
+InteractableItem - mouse event handler for focus

 #2 - Pickup items from the ground
-PlayerController - checks for collision with items InteractableItem - handles interaction with items on the ground, checks for trigger collision CollisionTester - manages current collision checking logic used
+PlayerCollisionController - manages collision for player

-#3 - Inventory and equipment UI
+#3 - Update UI
-UIPanelManager - handles opening and closing inventory and equipment screens InventoryUI - manages inventory UI changes
-EquipmentUI - updates equipment UI changes

-#4 - Inventory grid
+#4 - Update equip screen
-Inventory - manages inventory data and logic InventorySlot - displays inventory item slot InventoryUI
+Equipment - manages equipment data and logic EquipmentUI - updates equipment UI changes

-#5 - Equip screen
+#5 - Update item interaction
-Equipment - manages equipment data and logic
+StackSplitPanel - manages item stack split screen and interaction
-EquipSlot - displays equipment item slot
-EquipmentUI

-#6 - Inventory functionality
+#6 - Update items
-Inventory, Equipment
+ExpendableItem - equippable item wrapper that holds current durability for each item instance PlayerMovementController - triggers events for X units walked

-#7 - Item interaction
+#7 - Update attributes
-InventorySlot, EquipSlot - handle mouse events for selecting slotted items and interacting with other slots ItemSlot - parent slot class
-Tooltip - inventory tooltip

-#8 - Items
-Item - generic item class
-    SingleUseItem - cannot be picked up, consumed on interaction PickupableItem - able to slot into inventory EquippableItem - can be equipped
-        ConsumableItem - can be consumed from the inventory ItemSpawner - spawns items on the ground
-ItemStack - struct modelling item stacks in the inventory

-#9 - Attributes
-Attribute - models a player attribute and applies any modifiers AttributesUI - displays player attributes AttributeModifier - serializable struct modelling attribute modifiers PlayerAttributes - manages player's attributes values
+Attribute - models a player attribute and applies any modifiers AttributesUI - displays player attributes PlayerAttributes - manages player's attributes values

+#8 - Spendable attributes and buff system
+SpendableAttribute - attribute with an additional current value AttributeModifier - modifies/increments attribute value based on absolute amount or percentage of base value TimedAttributeModifier - attribute modifier that involves a timed event (hold, ramp and hold, or modify each second) BuffTimer - timer with tick and finish events dependent on modifier values PlayerAttributes - starts timer for attributes when an item is consume

+Example items:
+Steak - Buffs strength by 30% of base strength and holds new value for 4 seconds Beer - ramps vitality for 25 in 2 seconds and holds new value for 5 seconds Health Potion - restores current health by 3 each second for 6 seconds Poison - damages current health by 3 each second for 6 seconds

+#9 - Mobile touch input
+InputController - sets input source based on platform on startup IInputSource - interface for input checking for commands shared between platforms InputSourceMobile - input source for mobile platforms ItemSelector - manages input and actions over item slots

+#10 - Analytics
+InputController - invokes platform dependent analytics event on startup, never destroyed Inventory - analytics event on item picked up and when used Equipment - analytics event on item equipped
+UIPanel - panel that can be toggled, analytics event when opened PlayerMovementController - analytics event on every 10 units walked, 5 times in a single execution